torero619/MSBA502/README.md

 ### Practice Datasets

 ### Basic Deliverables
+- Agree on stand up time
+- Setup Kanban
+- Perform 10 stand ups
 - Perform a Retrospective and Steps for Sprint 6
-- Setup Kanban
 - Attempt Scope (what question are you trying to answer?)
 - Decide on Proof of Concept